zellij-org/zellij-org.github.io/docs/src/commands.md

 Zellij will attempt to attach to an already running session, with the name `[session-name]`.
+If given no `[session-name]` and there is only one running session, it will attach to that session.

-The attach subcommand also will accept the optional `options` subcommand.
+The attach subcommand will also accept the optional `options` subcommand.

 ## `list-sessions`
 short: `ls`